Alcruz/Linnworks.CodingTests/src/Linnworks.CodingTests.Part1/Readme.md

 ### Prerequisites

-To be able to ran this project you should add Linnworks User session as an app secret.
+To be able to run this project you should add Linnworks User session as an app secret.

 ```
 dotnet user-secrets set "Linnworks:AuthSession" "{LINNWORKS_SESSION}"